-So let’s say the aforementioned Seiko SNE 38mm was too small, but the Seiko “Arnie” SNJ025 was too big.
-This means the Seiko Prospex SNE549 hits the sweet spot of being big enough to feel roomy on the wrist, but not too big to be distracting (especially thanks to the thin 11.6mm case thickness).
+So, let’s say the Seiko above SNE 38mm was too small, but the Seiko “Arnie” SNJ025 was too big.
+This means the Seiko Prospex SNE549 hits the sweet spot of being big enough to feel roomy on the wrist but not too big to distract (mainly thanks to the thin 11.6mm case thickness).

 This solar diver is one of the watches created in collaboration with PADI (Professional Association of Diving Instructors), the diving organization most extensively responsible for testing and distributing diving certifications.
 In general, PADI dials offer mainly aesthetic differences from non-PADI dials, but this is one collaboration that signals that this is a serious diving tool (if you need one).

 The dial features an applied chapter ring with seconds markings but creates a unique raised platform for each lume marker.
 It is effective in creating a dynamic expression on the dial.
 It’s not just a simple dial with markers.
 There is also a play of light and shadow.
-This subtle aesthetic is enhanced by the red ring detailing and red hour hand on the crown.
+The red ring detailing and red hour hand on the crown enhance this subtle aesthetic.

 The Seiko V157 Solar Quartz Chronograph features a standard -/+ 15 seconds/month accuracy rating and an estimated charging time of 9 hours of daylight to reach a power reserve of 6 months.
-To be honest, if you make this watch a swimming watch or a diving watch, it will most likely get all the sunlight it needs.
+If you make this watch a swimming or diving watch, it will most likely get all the sunlight it needs.

 12. Citizen Nighthawk

-Few watches have become as synonymous with the concept of affordable modern aviation tool watches as the Citizen Nighthawk.
-A true tool design approach informs the design language of the dial and its functions following the form of the entire watch.
+Few watches have become as synonymous with affordable modern aviation tool watches as the Citizen Nighthawk.
+A proper tool design approach informs the design language of the dial and its functions following the form of the entire watch.
 The case features graduations on the slide-rule bezel and a subtle design queue that draws the eye towards the dial, focusing on all complications.

-Notice how the dial elements are arranged in such a way that you can always keep your eyes fixed on the center of the watch where you will find the traditional hour/minute/second timekeeping functions.
-However, if you want to take advantage of one of the watch’s many features, you can focus slightly further away from the center.
+Notice how the dial elements are arranged so you can always keep your eyes fixed on the centre of the watch, where you will find the traditional hour/minute/second timekeeping functions.
+However, if you want to take advantage of one of the watch’s many features, you can focus further away from the centre.

-The Citizen Nighthawk is powered by the Eco-Drive B877 solar quartz movement.
-This is a special category of Eco-Drive movement designed primarily for the Promaster product line and typically found on Nighthawks.
+The Eco-Drive B877 solar quartz movement powers the Citizen Nighthawk.
+This category of Eco-Drive movement is designed primarily for the Promaster product line and is typically found on Nighthawks.
 With an accuracy rating of -/+ 15 seconds per month, the watch only needs about 9 hours of direct sunlight to charge up to a power reserve of 6 months.

 13. Orient NEO 70s Solar Chronograph

-It’s a pity that the Orient NEO 70s product line isn’t very popular in the US.
-The collection is designed to evoke a fresh and playful perspective on iconic watch designs from the 1970s.
-My personal Orient NEO 70 WV0051TX (aka Christmas Chrono) is from this product line.
-However, for some time now there have been a variety of solar quartz chronographs available in some really unique and interesting color combinations.
+It’s a pity that the Orient NEO 70s product line isn’t trendy in the U.S. The collection is designed to evoke a fresh and playful perspective on iconic watch designs from the 1970s.
+My Orient NEO 70 WV0051TX (Christmas Chrono) is from this product line.
+However, for some time now, various solar quartz clocks have been available in unique and exciting colour combinations.

 Chronographs typically feature an unadorned, almost straight lug design that opts for simplicity over finesse.
 What the case lacks in personality, the dial makes up for.
 In the case of my Christmas Chrono, the dial has a slightly alternating pinstripe texture, which is quite visible around the Orient logo.

-Other dials feature mixed metals, unique color combinations, different types of stripes, and more.
+Other dials feature mixed metals, unique colour combinations, different types of stripes, and more.
 Indeed, the fun of the Orient NEO 70s collection is just exploring what’s out there and finding something that catches your eye.
-Plus, this watch can easily strike the balance between a casual watch and a dress watch, especially if you swap it out for a leather strap.
+Plus, this watch can quickly strike a balance between casual and dress watches, especially if you swap it out for a leather strap.

-According to my research and spec comparisons, the KBS00 is likely the Seiko V175, a popular solar chronograph movement with a six-month power reserve that can be charged with a total of five hours of sunlight.
-The actual solar panel is hidden in the watch subdial, which is why the maximum power reserve can be reached very quickly.
+According to my research and spec comparisons, the KBS00 is likely the Seiko V175, a popular solar chronograph movement with a six-month power reserve that can be charged with five hours of sunlight.
+The solar panel is hidden in the watch subdial to reach the maximum power reserve quickly.